isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // ...
     draw(arr, 10);

-Passing `10` as the `n` argument may be a mistake: the most common convention is to assume `[0:n)` but that is nowhere stated.
+Passing `10` as the `n` argument might be a mistake: the most common convention is to assume `[0:n)` but that is nowhere stated.
 Worse is that the call of `draw()` compiled at all: there was an implicit conversion from array to pointer (array decay) and then another implicit conversion from `Circle` to `Shape`.
 There is no way that `draw()` can safely iterate through that array: it has no way of knowing the size of the elements.

 **Alternative**: Use a support class that ensures that the number of elements is correct and prevents dangerous implicit conversions.
 For example: